jamesjingqili/FeedbackStackelbergGames.jl/README.md

 1. nonlinear discrete-time dynamics
 2. general cost functions of each player, which may be nonconvex but may require smoothness
-3. coupled nonlinear equality and inequality constraints, which could be nonconvex Moreover, the algorithm could tolerate infeasible initializations to some extent
+3. coupled nonlinear equality and inequality constraints, which could be nonconvex
+4. infeasible initializations, to some extent